 Hiking the Inca Trail to Machu Picchu is by far the best way to experience the magic of Peru’s culture.
-Our Inca Trail experiences provide everything you need to fully enjoy this amazing trekking experience.
-All the details are planned ahead of your arrival, including Inca Trail permits, camping gear, amazing dinners in the middle of the Andes, passes and guided activities along the way and upon arrival the Machu Picchu sanctuary.
+Our Inca Trail tours provide everything you need to fully enjoy this amazing trekking experience.
+All the details are planned ahead of your arrival, including Inca Trail permits, camping gear, amazing dinners in the middle of the Andes, and guided activities along the way and upon arrival to the Machu Picchu sanctuary.

-Inca Trail Hikes Travel Guide
+Inca Trail Tours Travel Guide

-Inca Trail Hikes Information
+Inca Trail Tours Information